katninystudios/transsocial-app/README.md

 # TransSocial for Desktop
-The desktop version of TransSocial's app, available for Windows, macOS, and Linux.
+The source code for  TransSocial's app, available for Windows, macOS, and Linux, and coming soon to Android and iOS.